You may think your dog is unaffected by your hectic home life, but the chances are he needs a retreat. Trainer Tony Cruse advises.

 When he wants attention, there is no doubt he will get up and find it!
 Again, it's about choice.
 If you need him to go out in the garden, call him and excitedly walk off.
 Always allow him to come to you.

-The need to escape
+Dogs need a place to escape

 Even if you think your dog is bomb proof and not in the least bit nervous, there will be times when he will need a place to escape, a sanctuary.
 Create a safe haven and make everyone aware of it.